jeffbeard/generic-jpa-dao/README.md

 #### Caveat

-This project is probably of little practical value considering the availability of spring-data-jpa unless Sprng isn't used at all.
+This project is probably of little practical value, unless Spring isn't used, considering the availability of spring-data-jpa.

 #### Usage